scalabli/quo/docs/prompt.rst

 want to block the event loop, then it's recommended to wrap the validator class in a :class:`~quo.validation.ThreadedValidator`.

-Input Prompts using Prompt() object
+``Input Prompts using Prompt() class``
 -------------------------------------
-Input history can be kept between consecutive Prompt() calls incase you want to ask for multiple inputs, but each input call needs about the same arguments.
+Input history can be kept between consecutive :class:`quo.Prompt` calls incase you want to ask for multiple inputs, but each input call needs about the same arguments.

 .. code:: python